jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/agent/installation.md

 > the value passed to this CLI option takes
 > precedence over the value set in ARM.

-## Examples run The Agent on your local machine
+## Examples run the Agent on your local machine

 Here you will find some examples running the agent on your local machine;